w3f/General-Grants-Program/grants/speculative/cpp_api.md

 Proof of concept C++ API has been done, which successfully establishes connection to a public substrate node and retrieves a JSON string for method chain_getRuntimeVersion.
 Source code and preliminary documentation is available at this public repository: https://github.com/usetech-llc/polkadot_api_cpp

-### Are there any other projects similar to our?
+### Are there any other projects similar to yours?
 How is our project different?
 So far there has only been JavaScript API project: https://polkadot.js.org/api/

 Other mainstream languages are not yet covered.
-Our plan is to start with C++ and cover all mainstream languages/stacks such as Python, C#, Java, etc.
+Our plan is to start with C++ and cover all mainstream languages/stacks such as Python, C#, Java, etc. We believe that having a wide coverage will greatly improve adoption of Polkadot among the software developers.